 See our tutorial on how to create your logo.

 Or, if you don't have a logo, you can simply type in your blog name and it will be styled just like the word "Cook'd" is on the demo.

 New: We've introduced a pagespeed-friendly retina logo option in the Feast plugin!

 Previously, we recommended uploading retina-quality logos.
 This is no longer a best practice, as the larger file size slows page loading times.

 If you are using excerpts on the archive pages, blog page, or in the Featured Posts widget, a "Read More" button will automatically appear for you.
 You can also use the MORE tag to insert the button when displaying full content.

 As of 2019, we no longer recommend using the "Read More" button.
 It creates excessive busy work and provides no reader value.
 Instead, simply display only the featured image and post title - no entry-info or post-content.

 What recipe plugin do you recommend?

-I’m glad you asked!
-Sure, you need a plugin that will make your recipes look great and get attention from Google, but we think you also need a simple, streamlined solution.
+I'm glad you asked!
+You need a plugin that will make your recipes look great and get attention from Google, but we think you also need a simple, streamlined solution.

 What if I have more questions?
 How can I get support?